 Dorit Levinstein’s work invites you to step into her universe of forms, figures, and colors.
-Her spare, elegant sculptures seem to giggle with delight as if tickled, and then stretch out with an exquisite elasticity to form their position in space.
-The sculptures derive their volume from a continuous virtuosic line alluding to human figures, animals, flowers, and objects.
+Her graceful, elegant sculptures seem to giggle with delight as if tickled, and then stretch out with an exquisite elasticity to form their position in space.
+The sculptures’ continuous virtuosic line alludes to human figures, animals, flowers, and objects.

-Each of the twirling figures is painted in vivid colors, creating rhythmic patterns that regularly repeat themselves like variations on a well-loved tune.
+Each of the twirling figures is painted in vivid colors, creating rhythmic patterns that regularly repeat themselves like variations of a well-loved tune.
 Despite its apparent simplicity, the work is the result of a creative and sophisticated process.
-To master these lean and airy figures, one needs the skill and dexterity of a professional dancer who practices daily to perform the seemingly effortless pirouette.
+To master the art of creating these delicate and airy figures, one needs the skill and dexterity of a professional dancer who practices daily to perform seemingly effortless pirouettes.

-At the age of 32, she began to pursue grater movement in her work and fell in love with sculpture.
+At the age of 32, Dorit began to expand her work and fell in love with sculpture.

-One can identify three main period in Dorit’s sculptural work to date: the “classical” bronze period, the stone and mixed media, and the current colorful linear figures.
+One can identify three main periods in Dorit’s sculptural work to date: the “classical” bronze period, stone and mixed media, and, currently, the art of colorful linear figures.

-Levinstein’s work can be found in private collections worldwide, and is exhibited in exclusive Fine Art galleries.
-Levinstein also creates commissioned works for indoor and outdoor settings and her monumental outdoor sculptures grace the landscape of many municipalities.
+Levinstein’s work can be found in private collections around the world, and exhibited in fine art galleries.
+Levinstein also creates commissioned works for indoor and outdoor settings.
+Her monumental outdoor sculptures grace the landscape of many municipalities.